 Sweet tomb though.

-Part of an abandoned amusement park
+Part of an abandoned waterpark

 Just enough time to hit the beach in the late afternoon